config-i1/smooth/cran-comments.md

 ## win-builder check results
 All seems to be okay.

+## rhub checks
+I've gone through the C++ code of mine and isolated a potentially dangerous part of code, that could have produced previous errors in ASAN/UBSAN.
+However, the check on rhub with ASAN/UBSAN still produces errors.
+At least, this time they are definitely not related to my code - they are related to loading of other packages: it looks like, when forecast package is loaded, there is a bunch of warnings and errors on that specific platform.

 ## Downstream dependencies
 I have also run R CMD check on reverse dependencies of smooth.